History of Taylor Swift in Timeline

 2010: Time's 100 Most Influential People

-2011: Developed Concept for "Mean"
+2011: Concept and treatment for 'Mean'

-In 2011, Taylor Swift developed the concept and treatment for her music video "Mean".
+In 2011, Taylor Swift developed the concept and treatment for her music video, "Mean".

 Loading Video...

-2011: Identification as a Songwriter
+2011: Identifies as a songwriter first

-2011: Speak Now tour benefit concert
+2011: Speak Now Tour Benefit Concert

 2011: Donation to St. Jude Children's Research Hospital